 On 35th Street one may enjoy spectacular seafood at the Croaker’s Spot, delicious vegan cuisine at Jikoni’s, spoken word at the Venue, stylish apparel from Freshtopia, and cultural clothing from Shabazz.
 In the Historical Railroad District, one may find delicious toppings and creative dishes at Handsome Biscuit or Toast.
-Establishments such as O’Connors Brewing Company and Dead Reckoning Distillery offer palate refreshing beverages.
+Establishments such as O’Connors Brewing Company and Veil Brewing Co. offer palate refreshing beverages.
 On Colley avenue, Cagney’s Eatery features savory chicken wraps, and Equinox Coffee Company provides organic coffees and tea.
 One can also stop on Colonial Avenue, at Jabba’s for a scrumptious hot dog and more.

 Things to do